antfu/antfu.me/pages/posts/why-not-prettier.md

 ### Mess with ESLint

 Prettier as a code formatter, only cares about code styles but not the logic.
 Thus we see it's quite common for projects to use ESLint along with Prettier to also check the logic.
 If you have ever configured that yourself, you might notice there are some functionality overlaps between them - ESLint can also lint for code styles.
-The common practice is to use [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) to disable those overlaps rules in ESLint (Note that this is actually [NOT recommended by Prettier](https://prettier.io/docs/en/integrating-with-linters.html#notes) either).
+The common practice is to use [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) to disable those overlaps rules in ESLint.

-To me, this approach creates quite a lot of mess:
+To me, the approach creates quite a lot of mess:

 <Tweet>
 <p lang="en" dir="ltr">3.
 Prettier + ESLint still needs a lot of configs - It doesn&#39;t make your life easier.<br>4.
 You can have full control in ESLint but not in Prettier, mixing them together feels weird.<br>5.
 I don&#39;t think parsing two times can be faster (maybe I am wrong)</p>&mdash; Anthony Fu (@antfu7) <a href="https://twitter.com/antfu7/status/1279149212974776320?ref_src=twsrc%5Etfw">July 3, 2020</a>